christopherdavideh/christopher-blog/content/pages/portfolio/mobile-first.md

 image: images/mobile-first.png
 image_alt: Post 2 placeholder image
 excerpt: >-
-  Frontend of a website based on its wireframe, we analyze its architecture and we build in code each of its parts so that it adapts to any device of the users using the Mobile First methodology.
+  Frontend of a website based on its wireframe, it adapts to any device of the users using the Mobile First methodology.
 seo:
   title: 'Mobile First Layout'
-  description: Frontend of a website based on its wireframe, we analyze its architecture and we build in code each of its parts so that it adapts to any device of the users using the Mobile First methodology.
+  description: Frontend of a website based on its wireframe, it adapts to any device of the users using the Mobile First methodology.
   extra:
     - name: 'og:type'
       value: article